 A negative number suggests that sales (supply) exceed local demand, indicating that stores are attracting shoppers from other communities.
 A positive number suggests that demand exceeds local supply, indicating that shoppers are travelling outside the City for these purchases.
 In most categories, as shown in the following table, local demand in Yorkville is being spent in stores outside the City.
-This is particularly true for the grocery store, general merchandise, clothing and clothing accessories, and full service restaurant categories.
-Yorkville is also leaking significant sales in the motor vehicle and non-store retailers categories.
-Conversely, Yorkville is attracting a significant number of shoppers from other communities in the building materials category.
+Retail Demand from households in the City of Yorkville exceeds sales estimates by approximately \$115 million.
+The retail gaps are highest in the following categories: